syncfusion/blazor-docs/src/charts/chart/how-to/axis-hide.md

 # Hide axis line when clicking the legend

-By using the `OnLegendClick` event, you can hide the axis line through legend.
+By using the [`OnLegendClick`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartEvents.html#Syncfusion_Blazor_Charts_ChartEvents_OnLegendClick) event, you can hide the axis in the chart.

-To hide the axis line through legend click, follow the given steps:
+To hide the axis through legend click, follow the given steps:

 **Step 1**:

 Create a chart with multiple axes.

-By using the `OnLegendClick`event, you can get the Series Name.
-Using this event, based on which you can hide the axis line when clicking the legend.
+Using the series name in `OnLegendClick` event, you can hide the axis associated with the series.

 ```razor
 <ChartEvents OnLegendClick="LegendClick"></ChartEvents>